koz243/msf-persistance-android/README.md

 ## USE

-1 - Put the msf-persistance-android.sh script in your personal folder and rename .sh
+1 - Put the msf-persistance-android script in your personal folder and rename .sh

 2 - Open MSF